Horatio Spafford: Biography

+In Jerusalem, Spafford and his wife adopted a teenager named Jacob Eliahu (1864–1932), born in Ramallah to a Turkish Jewish family.
+As a schoolboy, Jacob discovered the Siloam inscription.

+Spafford died of malaria on September 25, 1888, at age 59.
+He was buried in Mount Zion Cemetery in Jerusalem.

 It Is Well with My Soul

-The original manuscript has only four verses, but Spafford's daughter, Bertha Spafford Vester (author of Our Jerusalem: An American Family in the Holy City 1881-1949), who was born after the tragedy, said a verse was later added and the last line of the original song was modified.
+The original manuscript has only four verses, but Spafford's daughter, Bertha Spafford Vester (author of Our Jerusalem: An American Family in the Holy City 1881-1949), who was born after the tragedy, said that a verse was later added and the last line of the original song was modified.

 The tune, written by Philip Bliss, was named after the ship on which Spafford's daughters died, Ville du Havre.
+The song is now the subject of a book and a musical.
+A film project has been announced but not materialized.